HillaryKiprono/HillaryKiprono/README.md

 - 👋 Hi, I’m @HillaryKiprono
 - 👀 I’m interested in  Android Application Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning PHP for the backend development
 - 💞️ I’m looking to collaborate with other mobile apps developers
-- 📫 How to reach me on github @HillaryKiprono
+- 📫 How to reach me on GitHub @HillaryKiprono

 <!---
 HillaryKiprono/HillaryKiprono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.